Blog

 Environment Variables in Python

-The use of environment variables becomes especially important when parameterizing data pipelines in a production environment.
-They allow sensitive information like database credentials or API keys to be stored outside the codebase.
-This not only enhances security but also makes the code more portable and easier to manage.
+Environment variables offer a way to configure applications without hardcoding values, allowing modification of application behavior without changing the code itself.
+This becomes especially important when parameterizing data pipelines in a production environment.
+They enable storing sensitive information like database credentials or API keys outside the codebase, which enhances security and makes code more portable and easier to manage.

 What are environment variables?